-6.2.
+6.1.
 Setting up a Centre for Preventing and Countering Education Fraud

-At its meeting in March 2024, the CDEDU recognised establishing a Centre on Preventing and Countering Education Fraud as a key initiative.
+The Steering Committee for Education recognised establishing a Centre on Preventing and Countering Education Fraud as a key initiative.

 The CDEDU took note of the strong support received from the Italian delegation to the CDEDU, which indicated, on behalf of the Minister of Universities and Research of Italy, that the country was also prepared to offer logistical support, including hosting the structure of the future Centre in its territory.